Carrie (2002 film): Plot

-Police interview several people, including high school student Sue Snell and gym teacher Miss Desjarden.
-Detective John Mulcahey is currently investigating the disappearance of a high school student and suspect of arson, Carrie White.
+Police interview several people, including high-school student Sue Snell and gym teacher Rita Desjarden.
+Detective John Mulcahey is investigating the disappearance of a high-school student and suspect of arson, Carrie White.
 These interviews reveal the preceding events.

-One week before the prom at Ewen High School, Carrie is a shy girl who is bullied by the popular girls, most notably Chris Hargensen and Tina Blake.
-When Carrie has her first period in the shower, the girls taunt her until Ms. Desjarden intervenes and comforts Carrie.
+One week before the prom at Ewen High School, Carrie White is a lonely, shy girl who is bullied by the popular girls, most notably Chris Hargensen and Tina Blake.
+After gym class, Carrie has her first period while taking a shower, the girls assault and humiliate her until Ms. Desjarden intervenes and comforts Carrie.
 Principal Morton decides to send Carrie home but addresses her by the wrong name.
 An infuriated Carrie yells out, causing Morton's desk to move several inches.
 Making her way home, Carrie is accosted by a boy on a bicycle, whose joke goes wrong when he inexplicably flies off his bike and crashes into a tree.
 On arrival at her house, Carrie has a flashback of her childhood.
 Her fanatically religious mother, Margaret White, who considers menstruation a sign of sexual sin, locks Carrie in her "prayer closet" as punishment.

 The next day, Ms. Desjarden gives the girls a week's detention for their bullying of Carrie.
-If any of them plans on skipping detention, they will be suspended and therefore banned from the prom.
-Chris is the only one who refuses to do so, so she is banned from prom.
-After Chris' father, John Hargensen, a lawyer, unsuccessfully attempts to rescind the ban, she enlists her boyfriend, Billy Nolan, to get revenge on Carrie.
+If any of them skips detention, they will be suspended and therefore banned from the prom.
+Chris is the only one who refuses to comply, so she is banned from prom.
+After Chris' father John Hargensen, a lawyer, unsuccessfully attempts to rescind the ban, she enlists her boyfriend Billy Nolan to get revenge on Carrie.
 Meanwhile, Carrie discovers she has telekinesis, the ability to move objects with her mind.
 After a telekinetic episode in class, Carrie goes home and practices her talent.
-Sue, who feels sorry for tormenting Carrie, hires her boyfriend, Tommy Ross, to take Carrie to the prom.
+Sue, who feels sorry for tormenting Carrie, asks her boyfriend Tommy Ross to take Carrie to the prom.
 With some trepidation, Carrie agrees.
 When she tells her mother about the prom invitation, Margaret forbids her to go.
 At last, Carrie is provoked into using her powers to confront her mother and Margaret seemingly gives in.